fractal-solutions/predictQt/README.md

 ### 3. Real-time Odds & Projected Payouts

-Qflow Cloud provides real-time updates on market odds.
+predictQt provides real-time updates on market odds.
 As you consider staking, you'll see:

 *   **Current Odds:** The live probability of each outcome.
 *   **Shares to Acquire:** How many shares you'll get for your stake amount.